Written statement / submitted by Disabled Peoples' International.

 COMMISSION ON HUMAN RIGHTS

-Written statement submitted by Baha'i International Community, a non-govermental organization in consultative status (category II)
+Written statement submitted by Disabled Peoples' International, a non-governmental organization in consultative status

 The Secretary-General has received the following communication which is circulated in accordance with Economic and Social Council resolution 1296 (XLIV).

 [1 August 1990]

 1. Disabled Peoples' International has raised the human riqhts dimension